umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-microsoft-webmatrix.md

 1. After deciding whether to skip or install a starter kit you are finished!

-1. Now click the **Set up your new website** to be logged into the Umbraco back-office.
+1. Now click the **Set up your new website** to be logged into the Umbraco backoffice.

 	![Web Installer - Install Complete](images/WebMatrix/web-finish.png)